georgjz/georgjz.github.io/_drafts/wyvern/2022-08-11-wyvern-04-DRAFT.md

 \end{alignat*}
 $$

 That's it.
-Now we can start writing modules with 65C02 code in it.
+Now we can start writing modules with 65C02 code in them.
 Well, it's still a *bit* away, as we haven't written a single line of code yet.

 ## Conclusion

 Admittedly, designing a context-free grammar by hand is rather tedious.
-But I think it's important to see the process, as it's often glossed over in literature relating to compiler programming, imho.
+But I think it's important to see the process, as it's often glossed over in literature relating to compiler programming, IMHO.
 Because here we can already see some problems that might creep up in the future.
 For example, the nonterminal $$Instr$$ is a bit problematic if we wish to expand (which I do) modules to be architecture-agnostic.
 This will require some additional thoughts in the future.
 But for now, we're content with an assembler that supports 65C02 only.

 Next time, we'll take these two context-free grammars and optimize them for [top-down parsing][tdp].
 This will (hopefully) be the final design theory-heavy post before we finally get to see some code!
 Exciting!